Leveraging the EHR for Quality Improvement

 Explore the Neurology Transfer Patient Safety Case Study

 Watch a narrative overview of how a neurology team addressed a critical patient safety risk by creating a standardized transfer note in the EHR.
-This video highlights the importance of capturing nuanced clinical decision-making and using anticipatory guidance to prevent adverse events, showcasing a model for rapid, clinician-led innovation.
+In this video, Pouya Ameli, M.D., M.S., assistant professor of neurology and neurosurgery, highlights the importance of capturing nuanced clinical decision-making and using anticipatory guidance to prevent adverse events, showcasing a model for rapid, clinician-led innovation.